mayankk2308/mkdatadetector/README.md

 ## Purpose

-While **Apple's** `NSDataDetector` is useful for extracting useful information from natural language text, it can be cumbersome to use and a little difficult to adopt.
-To circumvent this issue, we are developing an encapsulating framework called `MKDataDetector` to streamline the original API and simplify its usage and application.
+While **Apple's** `NSDataDetector` is useful for extracting useful information from natural language text, it can sometimes be cumbersome to use and a little difficult to adopt.
+To circumvent this issue, we are developing an encapsulating framework called `MKDataDetector` to streamline the original API, simplify its usage, and build on it with additional supporting capabilities that use information effectively.

 ## Usage